Koko-66/Project1_Domus-mea-finance/README.md

     - Opera

 #### Bugs and fixes:
-- Labels in large accordion on the Services page were not showing vertically on Safari; fixed issue by adding "display: inline-block;" to .accordion-h.
+- Labels in large accordion on the Services page were not showing vertically on Safari; fixed issue by adding 'display: inline-block;' to .accordion-h.
-- On iPad Pro 9.7 inch in portrait view, the gap between the two columns in section using this layout was not visible; fixed by changing "gap" styling to "padding".
+- On iPad Pro 9.7 inch in portrait view, the gap between the two columns in section using this layout was not visible; fixed by changing 'gap' styling to 'padding'.
 - In the Contact form, telephone number did not allow for a format with country code using '+'.
 Changed field type from number to 'tel'.
-- The images in _Our Services_ section on *Home Page* when resizing the screen were pushed out of line.
+- The images in _Our Services_ section on __Home Page__ when resizing the screen were pushed out of line.
 To fix it, changed the layout to fit text and images in separate divs on larger screens.
 - The fix above caused and issue with the images no longer being visible on mobile.
-Fixed by duplicating the images in the paragraphs and setting them to display:none; on larger screens.
+Fixed by duplicating the images in the paragraphs and setting them to 'display:none;' on larger screens.
 - The site does not have enough contrast when viewed in dark mode.
 This is still to be investigated.

 ## User Testing